How a Man's Best Friend Is More Than Just a Companion

 "There is no psychiatrist in the world like a puppy licking your face."

 There are very few instances that can put a smile on almost any individual’s face: a smiling young child, an elderly couple holding hands, and a puppy dog walking alongside his owner.
-Pet owners will do almost anything for their beloved dogs and more than likely that feeling and love is mutual, as dogs are in fact loyal, social creatures.
-Our tail wagging, ball fetching, dirt digging, bird chasing furry companions are usually our protectors and our best friends and the strong bond between dogs and humans has been around for centuries.
+Pet owners will do almost anything for their beloved dogs and more than likely that feeling and love are mutual, as dogs are in fact loyal, social creatures.
+Our tail-wagging, ball-fetching, dirt-digging, bird-chasing furry companions are usually our protectors and our best friends and the strong bond between dogs and humans has been around for centuries.
 European art from the 19th century depicts dogs as cared-for members of a household, rather than as possessions.
 Queen Elizabeth II regards her corgis as members of her family and has supervised a corgi breeding program since the 1950s, illustrating the importance of domesticated dogs as companions.

 Today, it is quite common to see dogs dressed up in outfits walking down the street with their human companions.
 Pet canines dressed up in sweaters have sure come a long way from their closest relatives: the wolf.
 Today, our beloved canines are not just companions, but they serve many roles in society.
 Dogs have many job titles today: search and rescue, police dogs, herding dogs, guard dogs, service dogs, and even emotional support dogs.